Tracing requires server admin rights, if you do not have these the trace buttons will be disabled_

 The standard timings reported in the output window is the elapsed time for the query recorded by Dax Studio, but that can be impacted by network speeds and the size of the result set.
 If you want to see the query timing from the server perspective you can do this with the server timing trace button.

 This button causes an extra tab to be displayed which shows the total time the server spent processing the query as well as the time spent in the Storage Engine and the number of Storage Engine requests for the query.

 You may also wonder what that “SQL like” query is that captured by the scan event when running a query against an import mode model.
 This is called xmSQL and is textual representation of the requests that the Formula Engine sent to the Storage Engine.
-As far as I am aware there is no way of executing these queries, they are merely a textual representation of the requests sent to the Storage Engine to enable people to understand what operations the storage engine was performing.
+There is no way of executing these queries, they are merely a textual representation of the requests sent to the Storage Engine to enable people to understand what operations the storage engine was performing.
 When your data model is in Direct Query mode you will see a generic T-SQL query which may be transformed into a more data source specific query before it is executed against the actual data source.